Brazil police probe ties to illegal fishing in case of missing British journalist | Law-Order

 "The principal criminal hypothesis at this point is that the people involved, and their motive, was related to illegal fishing and poaching activities in indigenous territories," said the federal police officer.
 Witnesses said they last saw Dom Phillips, a freelance journalist who has written for the Guardian and the Washington Post, on Sunday.
 Phillips was traveling deep in a lawless part of the Amazon rainforest with Bruno Pereira, a former official with federal indigenous agency Funai.

-Their disappearance has echoed globally, with politicians, celebrities, journalists and activists urging Brazilian President Jair Bolsonaro's government to intensify its efforts to find them.
-Brazilian Justice Minister Anderson Torres was due to meet a British diplomat on Thursday on the sidelines of the Summit of the Americas in Los Angeles to discuss the case, a member of the Brazilian delegation told Reuters.
+Their disappearance has echoed globally, with politicians, celebrities, journalists and activists urging Brazilian President Jair Bolsonaro's government to intensify efforts to find them.
+Brazilian Justice Minister Anderson Torres said he had told Vicky Ford, a senior British official responsible for Latin America, that Brazil would keep up the search for Phillips until it had exhausted all possibilities after meeting her on the sidelines of the Summit of the Americas in Los Angeles.

+Torres said he had 300 hundred people, two aircraft and 20 boats conducting the search in what he called a "very difficult region".
+"Even if you have 30 aircraft, one million people, it may not work," said Torres, who was also pressed to maintain the search at the summit by U.S. climate envoy John Kerry.

 Phillips and Pereira were on a reporting trip in the Javari Valley, a remote jungle area near the Peruvian and Colombian border that is home to the world's largest number of uncontacted indigenous people.
 The wild, unruly region has lured cocaine smugglers, as well as illegal hunters and fishermen.
 Fishermen and poachers travel deep into the Javari Valley, next to the border with Peru, to find protected species like the pirarucu fish, which are sold in regional markets in nearby cities such as Tabatinga.
 In 2019, Maxciel Pereira, who worked with Funai to shut down illegal fishing in the Javari Valley, was shot dead in Tabatinga.